DraconianBeryl/chordline/bible/03_Emotional_Model/02_affective_elements.md

 Examples of Targets include someone having a Love of Sweets, or CARE for Orphans.
 An example with both a Target and a Context would be having trust in someone else's ability as Trust with that person as the Target and their ability as the Context.
+### Entity Interactions
+Each Emotion, including composite, has a hook point in the update logic that passes the Emotion identity, the current value, the requested delta, and the target of the emotion (if any) to the owning entity.
+(maybe also needs to pass the source of the delta? this implies that this is given (or at least can be given) when changes are requested)
+The Entity has a registry of functions associated with Emotions and/or Targets that it will then pass the information through.
+Each of these functions (if any) can modify the requested delta, which is then returned to the Emotion to be applied.
+The purpose of this is to allow for entity-specific saturation and/or desensitization for some or all Emotions, possibly only in some contexts.
+(not sure how this interacts with global default emotional interactions or cultural overlays, etc)
 ### Composability
 The emotions in all models are composable in the following ways: